Proximal Survival Analysis to Handle Dependent Right Censoring: Proximal Estimation and Inference

 Then one may choose appropriate $q'$ and $h'$ in the following the estimating equations

 suggested by \eqref{eq:eventconfbridgeidenmargin} and \eqref{eq:censorconfbridgeidenmargin}, to solve for $B(t)$ and $A(t)$.
 In this way, commonly root-$n$ consistent and asymptotically normal estimators can be obtained for $B(t)$ and $A(t)$ under some regularity conditions, which lead to root-$n$ consistent and asymptotically normal estimators for $\theta$ as well.
-Another way is by considering nonparametric estimation for $h$ and $q$, for instance, reproducing kernel Hilbert space \citep{ghassami2022minimax}, deep learning \citep{kompa2022deep}, where sample splitting is commonly employed.
-In this way, usually the convergence rates for nuisance processes $h$ and $q$ are slower than root-$n$.

-As one can tell, there can be countless ways to firstly estimate $h_0$ and $q_0$ that our identification frameworks may suggest, which we cannot explore exhaustively.
-Therefore instead we aim to provide generic sufficient assumptions on these first-step estimators upon which the resulting estimators for $\theta_0$ are consistent and asymptotically normal estimators.
-We construct estimators satisfying these assumptions to illustrate our framework in a concrete example in Section \ref{sec:example}.
+We provide generic sufficient assumptions on first-step estimators upon which the resulting estimator $\hat \theta$ are consistent and asymptotically normal for $\theta_0$.
+Then we construct estimators satisfying these assumptions to illustrate our framework in a concrete example in Section \ref{sec:example}.
 We assume based on i.i.d. samples, one has constructed estimators for $h_0$ and $q_0$:

 for each fixed $\theta$, and

 Then we define the {\it proximal event-inducing estimator} $\hat \theta_{\text{PEE}}$ as the solution to

 the {\it proximal censoring-inducing estimator} $\hat \theta_{\text{PCE}}$ as the solution to